Migrate application authentication to Azure Active Directory

 Don’t forget about your external partners.
 Make sure that they participate in migration schedules and testing.
 Finally, ensure they have a way to access your helpdesk if there were breaking issues.

 Plan for limitations

 While some apps are easy to migrate, others may take longer due to multiple servers or instances.
 For example, SharePoint migration may take longer due to custom sign in pages.

 Many SaaS app vendors charge for changing the SSO connection.
 Check with them and plan for this.

 Azure AD also has service limits and restrictions you should be aware of.

 Business critical and universally used applications may need a group of pilot users to test the app in the pilot stage.
 Once you have tested an app in the pre-production or pilot environment, ensure that app business owners sign off on performance prior to the migration of the app and all users to production use of Azure AD for authentication.

 Plan the security posture

 Before you initiate the migration process, take time to fully consider the security posture you wish to develop for your corporate identity system.
-This is based on gathering these valuable sets of information: Identities and data, who is accessing your data, and devices and locations.
+This is based on gathering these valuable sets of information: Identities, devices, and locations that are accessing your data.